dfamonteiro/blog/blog/content/posts/production-load-generator.md

 Do you happen to have a spare factory laying around?

 Probably not, and that's a problem for us at Critical Manufacturing: how do we ensure that our MES will work as expected at the factory, _before actually deploying_ our MES in that said factory?
-This is not a problem that is solved by standard functional testing - functional tests only validate that features work, it tells us nothing about how a feature behaves under load.
+This is not a problem that is solved by standard functional testing - functional tests only validate that features work; it tells us nothing about how a given feature behaves under load.

-Understanding how our MES behaves under very high production volume scenarios is absolutely critical to avoid nasty surprises after the MES goes live

-## Everyone has a test plan until they get punched in the face

-Reality has this rather impolite tendency of challenging the core assumptions with which you build your software

-## Do you have a factory laying around?

-TODO
+This is an especially pertinent problem in the electronics industry: a very nasty mix of high production volumes combined with onerous traceability and quality tracking requirements will bring your MES to its knees if you are not careful.
+It is therefore critical for electronics projects to understand how their MES customization behaves under very high loads, because that's the reality in which our MES will operate.

 ## Introducing the PLG